 Cervical disc replacement relieves neck pain due to a herniated disc, degenerative disc disease or other condition, while preserving the motion of your spine.

-With cervical disc replacement surgery, surgeons remove a diseased cervical disc and replace it with an artificial disc.
-This procedure is sometimes used as an alternative to traditional spinal fusion surgery, in which two or more vertebrae are permanently joined — or fused — together.
+With cervical disc replacement surgery, surgeons remove your diseased cervical disc and replace it with an artificial disc.
+This procedure is an alternative to cervical discectomy and fusion surgery, in which a spine surgeon removes your damaged disc and permanently joins together — or fuses — two or more of your vertebrae.

-Your spine surgeon at Rush may recommend disc replacement in the following cases:
+Your Rush spine surgeon may recommend disc replacement in the following cases:

 - Neck pain or stiffness

 - Arm pain, numbness or a "pins and needles" sensation

 - Weakness in your shoulders, arms, hands or legs

 - Pain that travels down into your shoulders or arms

 - You have tried conservative therapy (anti-inflammatory medication and physical therapy) for at least four to six weeks and still have symptoms